Do you want to make it easy for readers to subscribe to your WordPress blog?

 There are a few ways people can get your updates, and that’s through regular emails or an RSS feed.

-The RSS feed method automatically sends users an email whenever you publish a new blog post.
+The RSS feed method automatically sends users an email whenever you publish a new post in WordPress.
 However, it is less effective, has very low open rates, and users get annoyed when they receive too many emails.

 We recommend writing your emails manually.
 This allows you to make your emails more personalized and conversational, add any content you want, and choose your own frequency.